bright/new-www/content/projects/accessible-911-call-for-people-with-speech-disabilities-confidential-project.md

 description_contact: Tell us more about your mobile project or idea for an app.
   Fill out the form below and we'll get back to you in 48 hours.
 order: 99
-slug: emergency-services-solution
+slug: emergency-contact-app
-show_team: true
+show_team: false
 show_case_study: true
 show on homepage: false
-published: true
+published: false
 work_in_progress: false
 language: en
 ---